A two year trial of transparent fuel price reporting to give Queenslanders access to real-time information was due to expire in December.

 “Making use out of this data, takes the work out of driving around to find the cheapest fuel.
 Or even worse, filling up at the one closest to you which may be the dearest.”

-“Cairns motorists have been robbed blind by fuel companies in years gone by and we applaud locals for shopping around, making use of real time fuel pricing data, and using people power to drive down prices,” she said.
+“We applaud locals for shopping around, making use of real time fuel pricing data, and using people power to drive down prices,” she said.

 Ms Smith said the Club successfully lobbied the State Government to trial the scheme in Queensland and would continue to fight to ensure motorists received a fair deal at the bowser.